edbert2397/todo-app-flutter/README.md

 # Application Features

+I implement SharedPreferences to prevent data loss when the application is closed and reopened.

 ## Home screen
 - displays the welcoming text, todo task that must be completed, and add task button